Prop Launch

 A note on bay windows, planters and ledges

 Singapore's rules on what counts as saleable area, and on features such as bay windows and planter boxes, have changed over the years, so older and newer projects can measure space differently.
-Treat the headline floor area as a starting point, not the full story — and [VERIFY — 2026] how a specific project defines its strata area.
+Treat the headline floor area as a starting point, not the full story - and Check how a specific project defines its strata area.

 Efficiency: how much of the area you can use